syncthing/docs/specs/bep-v1.rst

 thus supersedes any previous index.
 An Index Update amends an existing index with new information, not affecting any entries not included in the message.
-An Index Update MAY NOT be sent unless preceded by an Index, unless a non-zero Max Local Version has been announced for the given folder by the peer device.
+An Index Update MAY NOT be sent unless preceded by an Index, unless a non-zero Max Sequence has been announced for the given folder by the peer device.

 The Index and Index Update messages are currently identical in format,